 Faculty research at the Yale School of Nursing is changing the way nursing is practiced.
-Extensive research efforts exist in such areas as chronic illness, especially cancer, diabetes, HIV/AIDS, and cardiovascular disease; vulnerable populations; women's health; and family nursing.
+Extensive research efforts exist in such areas as self and family management of chronic illness, especially cancer, cardiovascular disease, diabetes, and HIV/AIDS; vulnerable populations; and family nursing.
 Researchers view the process of systematic inquiry as collaborative and multidisciplinary, with research teams often including experts across specializations.